fatima-shahzad/LivekitVoiceAssistant/README.md

 - Converts it to text
 - Sends it to Google's Gemini 1.5 Flash model
 - Speaks back the AI-generated response using gTTS
-- Connects to a LiveKit video room (optional)
+- Connects to a LiveKit video room

 ## 💡 Features
 - Real-time voice interaction